BusbyLab/if-unite-insdc/README.md

 release).

-This separation also facilitates the use of both 5.8S and ITS2 for taxonomic assignment, as demonstrated in [Heeger *et al*.
-2019](https://doi.org/10.1111/2041-210X.13266).
-They found that ITS1 and
-ITS2 sequences alone can fail to obtain taxonomic assignments at even high ranks (e.g., kingdom, phylum, and class) when assignment reference files are incomplete (as they always are).
+This separation also facilitates the use of both 5.8S and ITS2 for taxonomic assignment, as demonstrated in [Heeger et al., 2019](https://doi.org/10.1111/2041-210X.13266).
+They found that ITS1 and ITS2 sequences alone can fail to obtain taxonomic assignments at high ranks (e.g., kingdom, phylum, and class) when assignment references are incomplete (as they always are), which lines up with my experience and those of my peers.
+After extracting the 5.8S and ITS2 sequences from an ASV/OTU sequence, each subregion can be used to separately assign taxonomy to that sequence, allowing the 5.8S subregion to provide high-rank assignments when ITS2 fails to provide any assignment.
+This separation seems necessary, as Heeger et al. report that classification with combined fragments did not perform as well as independent classification.

 ## Planned improvements include: